TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/getting_started_flash_dfu.md

 - Save and close the config file.

 \cond SOC_AM64X
 ## Flashing the application using USB DFU

+\note We have mentioned the steps for GP device.
+If you have an HS-FS device, please refer to the migration guide \ref HSFS_MIGRATION_GUIDE, specifically \ref SBL_BOOT_HS_FS for differences

 ### AM64X-EVM
 - **POWER-OFF** the EVM